albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

 }
 ```

-Inserting a thousand records of the long text play, Shakespeare's Hamlet, into the table without modifying it take almost 8 seconds.
+Inserting a thousand records of the long text play, Shakespeare''s Hamlet, into the table without modifying it take almost 8 seconds.
 Reading such data is quite fast as it takes less than half of a second.

 ## GZIP